USEPA/StreamCatTools/README.md

 - Contributions should use the standard GitHub [fork - pull-request workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962)
 - We encourage use of the [tidyverse style guide](https://style.tidyverse.org/) for contributions
 - Contributions should ideally be tested using [testthat](https://testthat.r-lib.org/)
+- Make sure you use roxygen and run Check before contributing
-- If you contribute to documentation, running `devtools::document()` and then `pkgdown::build_site()` will refresh the help docs and pkgdown pages - however, these updates may not be desired in every pull request
+- If you contribute to documentation, running `devtools::document()` and then `pkgdown::build_site()` will refresh the help docs and pkgdown pages (but do not push these packagedown changes - they are to verify changes locally)

 ### Python Implementation of StreamCat API
 [PyNHD](https://github.com/hyriver/pynhd), part of the [HyRiver](https://github.com/hyriver) suite of Python packages, also provides access to StreamCat data via the API in Python, along with other NHDPlus value-added attributes for catchments and catchment and network accumulated values for catchments available via [USGS ScienceBase](https://sciencebase.usgs.gov/)